ClickCease

 Oregon’s approach to squatters’ rights is based on rules called “adverse possession,” which let someone claim land as their own.
 For the squatter to be successful, they must own and control the land without anyone else for at least ten years.

-During this period, their occupation must be open and obvious, without permission from the owner.
+During this period, their occupation must be open and obvious, without the owner’s permission.
 They must also use the land in a way that resembles how a true property owner would manage it.

 If properties are left unattended, this legal system can make things very hard for landlords and homeowners.
 Squatters can build a case, even if the owners don’t live close, so they need to be careful about inspections.